Over the Öresund Bridge to Copenhagen

 Tips for Malmö

-If you decide for a stopover in Malmö, we recommend these activities:
+If you decide to stop over in Malmö, we recommend these ventures *:

 Skanör to Trelleborg